Farm Weather Forecast

 Lowland Upland

-Metro Manila, the rest of Luzon, and Visayas Partly cloudy to cloudy skies with isolated rainshowers or thunderstorms
+Metro Manila and the rest of the country Partly cloudy to cloudy skies with isolated rainshowers or thunderstorms Rest of LuzonModerate to strong from northeast

 SOIL MOISTURE CONDITION